Stony Creek Metropark: Geography

 Stony Creek Lake is a man-made lake built by damming Stony Creek, a tributary of the Clinton River.
 Stony Creek drains 72 square miles (116 km2) of northern Oakland County and the lake formed from the dams covers 500 acre.

 Stony Creek Metropark is situated on a moraine which makes for varied landscape.
 The park has forests, hills, prairies, as well as swamps.
 The park is also relatively high above sea level, 875 feet (267 m) at the park office.
 Although a visitor can see downtown Detroit (26 miles away) from the park office, it is not the highest point in Macomb County, as many people believe.
 Trombley Mountain, located in the Ford Proving Grounds (Bruce Township), is 1150 ft above sea level - the highest point in Macomb County.

 Activities

-Stony Creek has a vast amount of trails in four different locations around the park.
+Stony Creek has a vast amount of trails in four locations around the park.
 There are 14 miles (22.5 km) of mountain biking/hiking trails located on the grounds of a former estate, of which the foundations are still visible.
 There are another 8.5 miles (13.7 km) of hiking trails near the nature center, and over 6 miles (10 km) of foot trails near Inwood lake.
 Additionally, there is a 6-mile (10 km) paved trail that circles Stony Creek lake which is popular with joggers, and inline-skaters.